ncallie/42Project-Philosophers/README.md

 **philo_two:** multi-threads and use of semaphore
 **philo_three:** multi-processes and use of semaphore

-**If you are a 42 student visiting this project, please do not copy/paste and make sure to always understand the code you are writing.**

 # Rules
 ```
 • This project is to be coded in C, following the 42 Norm.
 Any leak, crash, undefined